OpenBXI/bxibase/misc/ideas.rst

     elle doit apporter sa contribution au nombre de logs générés pour chaque logger utilisé... À voir, à étudier.
 ATTENTION: l'API aujourd'hui est lockless, ce serait bien qu'elle le reste.

+ - Provide a progress API such that according to handler implementation, one can provide percentage bar growing from left to right in console, a simple log line in file_handler for each 10% reached, and so on...

 Implementation